beiyingseah/odin-javascript-library/README.md

 For my 8th project for The Odin Project, I build a small library app using Objects and Object Constructors.
 Local Storage is used for now.

-APPLYING MY LEARNINGS FROM TOP UP TILL NOW
+SOME KEY LEARNINGS I APPLIED FROM TOP
 - To translate non-technical briefs to technical specs based on concepts previously taught, such as CSS units ('em' and 'rem'), form components & validation, HTML table, and DOM Manipulation & Events (event listeners, HTML element or class selectors, etc.)

 TODOs